bredamatt/cardano-notes/revealjs/Governance/governance.md

 ### Voltaire in detail

 First and foremost Voltaire is designed to utilize a *fuzzy voting system*.
-Such a voting system generally

 Voltaire, and the Cardano governance system is focused on defining consensus not necessarily on the terms of "unanimous agreement", but in stead on a set of metrics that indicate the extent to which voters vote according to the priorities of the community.
 They thereafter use the set of metrics estimated per voting phase to provide feedback to voters, to satisfy both the verifiability definition above.
 In this way, voters can be re-assured that their vote is their "true" vote.